cloudqubes/ootc-documentation/source/adminguide/storage.rst

 When a snapshot operation is triggered by means of a recurring snapshot policy, a snapshot is skipped if a volume has remained inactive since its last snapshot was taken.
 A volume is considered to be inactive if it is either detached or attached to a VM that is not running.
-CloudStack ensures that at least one snapshot is taken since the volume last became inactive.
+OOTC ensures that at least one snapshot is taken since the volume last became inactive.